Podcast | Rear Admiral Brian Pecha | Global Nashville with Karl Dean

 The Tennessee World Affairs Council is pleased to present a public affairs briefing and town hall in association with Lipscomb University, “How Did The Middle East Get In This Condition?” with Thomas Lippman, Author, Scholar, Journalist.

-The Tennessee World Affairs Council is assembling a panel of distinguished international affairs specialists from various disciplines -- diplomats, scholars, journalists, Peace Corps volunteers, commerce and international justice and more to talk to you about their experiences working in the world of global affairs.
-This very popular program is offered twice a year and never...
+The Tennessee World Affairs Council is assembling a panel of distinguished international affairs specialists from various disciplines — diplomats, scholars, journalists, Peace Corps volunteers, commerce and international justice and more to talk to you about their experiences working in the world of global affairs.
+This very popular program is offered twice a year and never fails to meet expectations for straight talk from people who have worked in many of the most interesting jobs in the world.